7 Keys to Help Employees Navigate Change in Uncertain Times

 This does two important things: gives employees a firm sense of what they’re moving toward and a picture of their roles and level of support throughout it.

-2. Identify leaders
+2. Identify Champions

-- have experience in relation to the changes
+- Have experience in relation to the changes

-- adapt quickly, and/or
+- Adapt quickly, and/or

-- support change.
+- Support change.

-3. Map the move
+3. Map the Move

 You’ll have to address processes, goals, expectations and tasks.

-To give managers and employees some stability through the changes, draw an outline that shows current processes, goals, expectations and tasks and what they’ll look like when the change is completed.
+To give your people some stability through the changes, draw an outline that shows current processes, goals, expectations, tasks, and what they’ll look like when the change is completed.

 You don’t need the exact road map on how you’ll get from one end to the other.
-Leave that area flexible for input from managers and employees’ as they roll with the changes.
+Leave that area flexible for input from managers and employees as they roll with the changes.

-4. Regularly re-calculate direction
+4. Regularly Recalculate

 Change doesn’t happen in a linear path.
 You’ll have setbacks and great strides.